|

 am not sure if this form is used in any taro production, it would be

 interesting to find more on it's origins.
-I have some good photos
+I have some good

-of one around 8 feet tall."
-A tetraploid has
+photos of one around 8 feet tall."

+plant's cell nucleus.
 As a result, it grows larger.

 Brian continues,